smallrye/smallrye-config/documentation/src/main/docs/config/mappings.md

     A `Map` mapping is backed by an `HashMap`.

+When populating a `Map`, `SmallRyeConfig` requires the configuration names listed in `SmallRyeConfig#getPropertyNames` to find the `Map` keys.
+If a `ConfigSource` does not support `getPropertyNames` (empty), the names must be provided by another `ConfigSource` that can do so.
+After retrieving the map keys, `SmallRyeConfig` performs the lookup of the values with the regular `ConfigSource` ordinal ordering.
+Even if a `ConfigSource` does not provide `getPropertyNames` it can provide the value by having the name listed in another capable `ConfigSource`.

 For collection types, the key requires the indexed format.
 The configuration name `server.aliases.localhost[0].name` maps to the `Map<String, List<Alias>> aliases()` member, where `localhost` is the `Map` key, `[0]` is the index of the `List<Alias>` collection where the `Alias` element will be stored, containing the name `prod`.